idetatsu/instant-lambda/README.md

 $ instalam deploy
 ```
 Uploads your packaged Lambda function to AWS.
 You need to run ```instalam pack``` before deploying.
 _Currently instant-lambda does not automatically retrieve your authentication credentials.
-Before running this command, you need to set your AWS credentials as environmental variables._
+Before running this command, you need to set your AWS credentials as environment variables._
 To set your authentication credentials, you can do something like
 ```
 $ export AWS_ACCESS_KEY_ID='XXXXXXXXXXXXXXXXXXXXXXXXXXXXX'